Darboux theorem for generalized complex structures on transitive Courant algebroids: Introduction

+In view of Gualtieri's generalized Darboux theorem, one may ask if a generalized complex structure $\mathcal J$ on a transitive Courant algebroid $E$ is locally equivalent (under suitable regularity assumptions) to the direct sum of a complex structure, a symplectic structure and a constant complex structure on the fiber type of the quadratic Lie algebra bundle associated to the Courant algebroid.
+We give a positive answer to this question, provided that a certain Lagrangian subbundle $\mathcal D$ canonically associated to $\mathcal J$ has real index $p=0$.
+Without the assumption $p=0$, the local form of $\mathcal J$ is in general more involved and we describe it in terms of the $(1,0)$-bundle $L$ of $\mathcal J$ (see our main Theorem \ref{main-thm}).
+When the base of $E$ is a point, our result reduces to Wang's description of (skew-symmetric) left-invariant complex structures on compact semisimple Lie groups \cite{wang}.\\

+{\bf Structure of the paper.} In Section \ref{prelim-section} we fix our general assumptions and we revise various facts we need on the theory of Courant algebroids.
+Along the paper we follow the notation and conventions from \cite{cortes-david-JSG}, where more details on this material can be found.

 In Section \ref{standard-untwisted-section} we prove that any transitive Courant algebroid is locally isomorphic to an untwisted Courant algebroid.
-According to \cite{chen}, any transitive Courant algebroid is isomorphic to one in the standard form, that is, a Courant algebroid for which the underlying bundle is given by $TM\oplus T^{*}M\oplus \mathcal G$, where $\mathcal G$ is a quadratic Lie algebra bundle and the Dorfman bracket is defined in terms of a connection $\nabla$ on the bundle $\mathcal G$, a vector valued $2$-form $R\in \Omega^{2}(M, \mathcal G )$ and a scalar valued $3$-form $H\in \Omega^{3}(M)$.
-In view of this classification, an untwisted Courant algebroid is a standard Courant algebroid for which $\mathcal G$ is a trivial quadratic Lie algebra bundle $M\times \mathfrak{g}$, $\nabla$ is the standard connection on the bundle $\mathcal G$ and the forms $H$ and $R$ are trivial ($H=0$, $R=0$).
-We determine the group of automorphisms of untwisted Courant algebroids.\
+In view of the classification of regular Courant algebroids \cite{chen}, an untwisted Courant algebroid over a manifold $M$ is essentially (cf.\ Definition~\ref{untwisted:def} and Notation~\ref{untwisted:notation}) a standard Courant algebroid for which the quadratic Lie algebra bundle $\mathcal G$ is the trivial bundle $M\times \mathfrak{g}$, the connection $\nabla$ on $\mathcal G$ is the canonical connection and the twisting forms $H\in \Omega^{3}(M)$ and $R\in \Omega^{2} (M, \mathcal G)$ are trivial ($H=0$, $R=0$).\